Rotarians promote vaccination, help Covid orphans

-The Rotary Club of Zone 4 has helped more than 650 persons in getting the Covid-19 vaccine under four medical camps organised for underprivileged sextons in the city.
-Club president Jaspal Singh Sidhu told The Indian Express that they have been organising such camps to prepare the city for a possible third wave, adding that vaccination is the only safeguard against the virus.
+Rotary Club of Zone 4, district 3080, has vaccinated more than 650 persons in four medical camps for underprivileged sextons in City Beautiful.

+Club president Jaspal Singh Sidhu told Express that they have been organising such camps to prepare the city for a possible third wave by promoting vaccination, which is the only safeguard against the pandemic.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines